 SteelSeries is now focusing on a minimal design that is neutral enough to go with any peripheral of colour scheme you have.
 I love the soft-touch plastic because it feels good to touch, and feels premium as well.
 I honestly can’t think of anything I would like to change in the design, or the build quality.
 Both black and white versions are full of character, making this a whole package.

 Thankfully, SteelSeries has paid good attention to the headset as a whole as the Arctis 5 is one of the most comfortable options available in the market, and one can wear them for long hours without having the need to adjust or take them off.
 This is really important because people who play a lot of games, or listen to music while working need something that is comfortable.

-Speaking of listening to music, or playing games; the sound on both ends is excellent; I would not call it neutral as some frequencies are more pronounced than the others, but the music and gaming experience on the Arctis 5 is excellent with plenty of loudness to give the proper immersion.
+Speaking of listening to music, or playing games on your best gaming PC; the sound on both ends is excellent; I would not call it neutral as some frequencies are more pronounced than the others, but the music and gaming experience on the Arctis 5 is excellent with plenty of loudness to give the proper immersion.
 However, the one complaint I have in the sound department is about the surround sound as it happens to be average at best.